aspnet/Announcements/README.md

 =================

-Subscribe to this repo to be notified about major changes in ASP.NET 5 and Entity Framework 7.
+Subscribe to this repo to be notified about major changes in ASP.NET Core 1.0 and Entity Framework Core 1.0.

 ![image](https://cloud.githubusercontent.com/assets/202643/7099148/d5b091f8-dfa1-11e4-8d13-c0195714f31e.png)